nitrosh/nitro-ui/LLM_GUIDE.md

 ## Overview

-YDNATL (You Don't Need Another Template Language) is a Python library for programmatic HTML generation.
+Nitro UI s a Python library for programmatic HTML generation.
 It uses a declarative, class-based API similar to Flutter's widget system.
 All elements are subclasses of `HTMLElement` and support method chaining, context managers, and serialization.

 ## Core Concepts